FAN RULES PDF

 total weight for the championship tournament day.

-Teams must be on water as until 10:30am and turn in key tag before leaving to
+Teams must be on water until 10:30am and check in before leaving to be

-AOY will be determined by way of points from the 3-qualifying tournaments.
+AOY will be determined by way of points from the 4 qualifying tournaments.

 broken by biggest bass.
 If a tie remains, the total number of fish for all